Serving as a Witness

 The Student Judicial Charter of 1997 states, "in keeping with the principles set forth in the Honor Code and Fundamental Standard, all parties with knowledge of facts pertaining to a case of alleged student misconduct are expected to cooperate fully with the investigation of the facts of the case and must appear, if requested, at Judicial Panel hearings.
-In addition, all parties are expected to be respectful of the confidential nature of any knowledge or information they may have about a judicial case or the other parties involved.
-No person shall be required to engage in self-incrimination as a part of any judicial proceeding" (II.D).

 The Charter also outlines the following rights for a witness in any case: